MS in Speech-Language Pathology Executive Summary

 Student Achievement

-• One of the program’s long-term goals is to recruit and retain high quality students by offering state-of-the-art education in academic and clinical settings (on- and off-campus) with current resources.
-Some objectives related to this goal include successfully running the Regional Assistive Technology Center, upgrading iPads for student clinicians, purchasing necessary clinical equipment, and upgrading clinical materials.
-Technology and materials are used in the classroom and in the clinic to serve the needs of the students and the clients.
+One long-term goal is to recruit and retain high-quality students by offering state-of-the-art education in both academic and clinical settings (on- and off-campus), with current resources.
+Objectives related to this goal include successfully operating the Regional Assistive Technology Center, purchasing necessary clinical equipment, and upgrading clinical and simulation materials.
+These technologies and materials are used in both classroom and clinic settings to benefit students and clients.
+Another long-term goal involves providing direct clinic service to our community via on-campus services and teletherapy.
+We also partner with Red Lake Schools to provide teletherapy services and FM region schools to provide school-setting experiences.
+We also partner with FM region medical and private practice settings for a full range of clinical practicum and internship experiences.

 Diversity and Inclusion